 After making your bottom loop, bring the wire behind the stem, curve out a large loop and bring the cut end up and around the front and behind the flower heads.

-The wire is very mallable and can be manipulated easily into shape with just your fingers.
+The wire is very malleable and can be manipulated easily into shape with just your fingers.
 Take care to bend the wire smoothly to create an even line rather than sharp bends and twists.

 You can create an elegant look by using Pearl Pixie Pins as well.
 They come in an assortment of different colors and are already cut to size.